-In conjunction with the Health Board's Workforce & Organisational Development Directorate, all cases developed were notified to the relevant workforce contact, and several disciplinary cases were completed following the sharing of intelligence around the Counter Fraud findings.
-Additionally to this, as a matter of professional routine practice, where investigations involved members of professional bodies, referrals were made to ensure that the body could consider their own investigations surrounding the conduct of the specific individual involved.
+In conjunction with the Health Board's Workforce & Organisational Development Directorate, all cases developed were notified to the relevant workforce contact, and disciplinary cases were completed following the sharing of intelligence around the Counter Fraud findings.
+Additionally, to this, as a matter of professional routine practice, where investigations involved members of professional bodies, referrals were made to ensure that the body could consider their own investigations surrounding the conduct of the specific individual involved.
 Such relationships and professional working practices will continue through the current working period, and continued liaison will remain for cases carried forward.

-Communication and awareness development has been utilised on a targeted basis throughout 2019/20.
-Training was provided to high risk staff groups such as Finance, Procurement and Recruitment.
-Counter fraud awareness training was also delivered in response to emerging fraud risk such as staff who work with service users who have learning disabilities and also community based staff.
+Communication and awareness development have been utilised on a targeted basis throughout the year.
+Training was provided to high risk staff groups such as Finance and Medicines Management.
+Fraud awareness training was also delivered in response to emerging fraud risk such as staff who work with service users who have learning disabilities and community-based staff.
 This sits alongside the mass awareness programme which utilised mass communications to deliver the counter fraud message via newsletters, social media, global email system, staff alerts and bulletin board.

 There has been an increase in staff contacting the Counter Fraud Team to request advice and assistance in relation to concerns around risk.
-This meets the intended strategy of switching the Team from being a contact to report when things go wrong to a contact point to reach out to for mitigation advice and support.
+This meets the intended strategy of evolving the Team from being a contact to report 'when things go wrong', to a contact point to reach out to for mitigation advice and support.